 - Release is when I yell, or I might even cuss.

 - Then intimidation is another tactic that sometimes people use.

-And I'm not necessarily saying the teachers would use all of these, but sometimes if we catch a person at the wrong time, there's something that's influencing their behaviour and making them feel threatened or challenged by me.
+And I'm not necessarily saying the teachers would use all of these, but sometimes if we catch a person at the wrong time, there's something that's influencing their behavior and making them feel threatened or challenged by me.

 So, my goal as a school leader or just as a human in those moments is to be directive.
 And that doesn't mean that I'm going to tell you what to do all the time.
 My goal though, is to help you move from your emotional brain into your thinking brain.

 And I know there's a lot of talk about this in education right now, but it’s a real scientific thing.
 Like right now we are both thinking with our prefrontal cortex.
 But if I got emotional, or something surprised me in a negative way, I might start to use my more primitive limbic system.
 And that's where that's where I start to make bad decisions and say things I wish I could take back.

 So it's really important when a person is in their emotional brain, when they're being defensive, that I give them some way to get back to their thinking brain.

 - So sometimes me saying, “Hey, big, deep breath with me.”
 I mean we take that big deep breath and we're starting to get back into our thinking brain.